drchase55/NNU_nih_python_jrc/README.md

 ## **Software Requirements**
 * If you use the cloud, **you do not need any additional software**.
 * These notebooks *can* be used in a desktop setting with a free download of Anaconda (anaconda.com) using their Jupyter Notebooks module.
-* Individual notebooks can be run with limited functionality in a web browser (colab.research.google.com)
+* Individual notebooks can be run with limited functionality in a web browser (e.g., colab.research.google.com)
 * It is also possible to use GitHub's VSCode functions.
+* Module 0 provides instructions to download and use Github Desktop.

 ## **Architecture Design**
 This course is arranged into 4 sub-modules (0 through 3).